 Raft Guide Training

 RVA Paddlesports’s Raft Guide Training is required for candidates interested in employment as a Raft Guide.
 Trainees should be open to working outside in a challenging and unique environment requiring both solid physical and interpersonal skills.
 Raft Guide Training is often the first step for people who end up enjoying a life long passion of whitewater.
-Trainees who attend all dates will be invited to continue their training throughout the winter and spring, with weekly practice trips down the river.
+Trainees who attend all dates will be invited to continue their training throughout the rest of the spring and summer, with weekly practice trips down the river until the summer season begins.

-The Schedule for this Fall’s Raft Guide training is as follows:
+The Schedule for Spring 2022 Raft Guide training is as follows:

 To apply, please fill out the Raft Guide Training Application, and send both the application and a cover letter to [email protected].
 If you are an experienced guide, please include your river experience log.
 Additional information on specific qualifications and expectations can be found on our employment page.
 Training is open to applicants ages 16 and up.
 Completion of Raft Guide Training and the accompanying Sierra Rescue River Rescue Certification is required for employment as a Raft Guide.